weidai11/cryptopp/Readme.txt

   * benchmarks and validation testing
   * x86, x64 (x86-64), x32 (ILP32), ARM-32, Aarch32, Aarch64 and Power8 in-core code
     for the commonly used algorithms
-      + run-time CPU feature detection and code selection</li>
+      + run-time CPU feature detection and code selection
       + supports GCC-style and MSVC-style inline assembly, and MASM for x64
       + x86, x64 (x86-64), x32 provides MMX, SSE2, and SSE4 implementations
       + ARM-32, Aarch32 and Aarch64 provides NEON, ASIMD and ARMv8 implementations